Informationslogistik: IPP Toolbox

 Matlab 6.5 or later running under any operating system (Linux, Windows, Unix, Macintosh).
 The Matlab optimization toolbox is recommended for complex nonlinear system functions.

 The IPP Toolbox is under active open-source development.
 Features currently developed are enhanced visualization methods and support for sensitivity analysis.
 User-contributed features and suggestions are welcome.
-To make suggestions or participate in open-source development, please contact firstname.lastname@example.org
+To get the toolbox, to make suggestions or participate in open-source development, please contact firstname.lastname@example.org